GrapheneCt/libvita2d_sys/README.md

 **- BMP textures can be used in all applications**

-**- JPEG are decoded using hardware decoder.
+**- JPEG textures are decoded using hardware decoder.
 Make sure your application is allowed to use phycont memory**

 ```
 vita2d_JPEG_decoder_initialize();